GraupelLabs/NRC-SPIFpy/README.md

-# NRC SPIFpy
+# SPIFpy

 NRC's Single Particle Image Format (SPIF) conversion utility.
 Version 1.0 (Release date 9 December, 2021)

 ## About

-**NRC-SPIFpy** is a set of Command Line Interface(CLI) tools which allow for the conversion of files stored in a variety of raw imaging probe formats to the **SPIF** format.
+**SPIFpy** is a set of Command Line Interface(CLI) tools which allow for the conversion of files stored in a variety of raw imaging probe formats to the **SPIF** format.
 The package is written in **Python**, and includes the following utilities: